mesosphere/playa-mesos/README.md

 * Move to externally driven configuration (~/.playa-mesos)
 * Support using custom SSH keys
-* Create wrapper scripts for managing VM's
+* Create wrapper script for managing VM's
 * Automatically configure Jenkins to use the Mesos Cloud
 * Figure out better ways to compile and link the Jenkins plugin so that it is not as dependant on the Mesos build environment (for example, the plugin may